oridonner/kafka-connect-twitter-pipeline/README.md

 This command will start _sqreamd_, _zookeeper_, 2 _kafka_ brokers (broker-1, broker-2), _schema registry_, _kafka connect_.

 # Tests
-First check status of the containers:
+First check status of the containers, executing this command:
 `docker-compose ps`
 If all containers  are up and running start the following funcionality tests.